Matthew J. Jorgensen, PhD

 Teaching: Comparative Psychology, Research Methods, Statistics

-My primary interest involves the coordination of biomedical research using our NCRR-supported nonhuman primate breeding colonies (the Vervet Research Colony and the Cynomolgus Breeding Colony).
-Each of these national research resources provide animals, samples, tissues and/or data to NIH-supported researchers as well as expertise for the coordination and execution of research projects using nonhuman primates.
+My primary interest involves the coordination of biomedical research using our NCRR-supported nonhuman primate breeding colonies (the Vervet Research Colony (VRC).
+The VRC is a unique national research resource with the mandate to provide animals, samples, tissues and/or data to NIH-supported researchers as well as expertise for the coordination and execution of research projects using nonhuman primates.
 Along with numerous collaborators, I have participated in a wide-range of multi-categorical research projects utilizing nonhuman primate models of human disease.
 These projects have focused on understanding the interrelatedness of stress, cortisol, genetics and behavior; the heritability of obesity, aggression, and brain size; the genetics of novelty seeking and impulsive behavior; as well as studies of maternal behavior, diabetes, social status, and memory.

 Link to Dr. Jorgensen's publications at the PubMed Database